Your Basket

 Oak-image-1

-Those who plant and protect trees know the active role they and their trees play in mitigating climate change, and this is certainly recognised by decision-makers, if not yet budgeted for by all.
-Even the leaves of established trees reduce CO2 that is being sent into the atmosphere.
+Those who plant and protect trees know the vital role trees play in our towns, cities and landscapes, and this is increasingly recognised by decision-makers.
 DEFRA is halfway through its Big Tree Plant, which aims to plant a million trees by 2015.
 A handful of UK cities have pledged to increase canopy coverage in urban areas – London hopes for a 5% increase by 2025, Bristol an impressive 30% increase overall.
 Natural Resources Wales has undertaken the Wales Urban Canopy Cover Study, which it is hoped will inform how much more needs to be planted and where.

-As is the cyclical nature of things, biochar has in turn been proven to improve the health and survival rates of living trees, keeping more of our CO2 absorbing trees alive and strong.
+Biochar has also been shown to improve the health and survival rates of newly planted trees, helping more of them establish and thrive.
 Over the 2012/2013 growing season, Bartlett Tree Experts conducted biochar trials at their research centre in Reading University.
 Their team planted horse chestnut and beech hedging in a biochar complex from UK biochar company Carbon Gold.
 The trials replicated stressful conditions typical in tree transplanting, where trees were subjected to significantly reduced root systems before replanting.
 Some trees were planted with Carbon Gold’s Tree Growth Enhancer, a formula in which biochar is enriched with mycorrhizal fungi, seaweed and worm casts.

 Launched this autumn, Carbon Gold’s biochar-based tree care products suitable for all new and established tree types, bare root stock, shrubs and hedging.
 Its enriched formula of biochar, mycorrhizal fungi, seaweed and wormcasts promotes the quick establishment and reduces losses, encouraging vigorous root growth and healthy soil biology.
-It also helps retain moisture, minimising plant stress at times of drought and reducing irrigation by 30%, meaning you can significantly cut down on your water usage too.
+It also helps retain moisture, minimising plant stress at times of drought and helping to reduce the need for watering.

 Carbon Gold’s Craig Sams said “We value working with Bartlett on this important research. £600 million is spent on planting new trees across the UK every year.
 Each year a quarter of these dies and are lost, costing the industry £150 million per year.
-Carbon Gold’s biochar could mitigate tree losses at a time when every carbon-capturing leaf counts.”
+Carbon Gold’s biochar could significantly reduce these tree losses.”

 Stay in the know